davidshepherd7/anki-mode/README.md

 ## See also

+If you prefer org-mode to markdown, you might prefer to use [anki-editor](https://github.com/louietan/anki-editor).

 [org-drill](https://orgmode.org/worg/org-contrib/org-drill.html) and
 [pamparam](https://github.com/abo-abo/pamparam) are implementations of an entire spaced repetition system within Emacs.
 You might prefer one of these if you want